 It should be noted that there’s no nudity in “Mark, Mary & Some Other People,” which might be director Marks’ way of avoiding criticism of being exploitative in a movie filled with sex.
 However, no filmmaker should get extra praise for not having nudity in a sex-oriented movie.
 The movie should be judged on other things, such as the quality of directing, writing and acting.

-When Mark and Mary go into the public restroom, he shows that he’s a gentleman by not looking her while she urinates.
+When Mark and Mary go into the public restroom, he shows that he’s a gentleman by not looking at her while she urinates.
 It should come as no surprise to the audience when Mary finds out that she’s not pregnant, because having a pregnancy would get in the way of the swinger antics that this movie is using as a hook to get an audience.
-And it’s also not surprising that someone like Mary—who manipulates a guy on a first date to go in a public restroom with her while she urinates for a pregnancy test, just so he can get her phone number—is someone who’s kind of nasty and very insecure.
+And it’s also not surprising that Mary—who manipulates a guy on a first date to go in a public restroom with her while she urinates for a pregnancy test, just so he can get her phone number—is someone who’s kind of nasty and very insecure.

 It sets the tone for the relationship though: Mary is the one who comes up with the ideas that make Mark uncomfortable, and she makes him think he’s too uptight if doesn’t say yes to the ideas.
 She’s not bossy about it, but she’s very skilled at knowing people’s weaknesses and pushing those buttons.
 And she’s one of these people who gives off a conceited attitude of “I’m better than you because I’m so woke and trendy.”